apache/metron/metron-platform/Performance-tuning-guide.md

 Tasks are instances of a given spout or bolt, executors are threads in a process, and workers are jvm processes.
 You'll want the number of tasks as a multiple of the number of executors, the number of executors as multiple of the number of workers, and the number of workers as a multiple of the number of machines.
 The main reason for this approach is that it will give a uniform distribution of work to each machine and jvm process.
 More often than not, your number of tasks will be equal to the number of executors, which is the default in Storm.
-Flux does not actually provide a way to independently set number of tasks, so for enrichments and indexing which use Flux, num tasks will always equal num executors.
+Flux does not actually provide a way to independently set number of tasks, so for enrichments and indexing, which use Flux, num tasks will always equal num executors.

-You can change the number of workers via the property `topology.workers`
+You can change the number of workers via the Storm property `topology.workers`

 __Other Storm Settings__